ViennaRNA/ViennaRNA/doc/source/tutorial/RNAfold.rst

     b(T) = H_b + TS_b

-have been determined from experimental UV-melting data taken from Zhang et al. 2011, Biochemistry.
+have been determined from experimental UV-melting data taken from :cite:t:`zhang:2011`.

 ``RNAfold`` allows one to activate the G-quadruplex implementation by simply providing the ``-g`` switch.
 G-quadruplexes are then taken into account for